 Like adults, children can face psychological and emotional challenges.
 One in five children in the U.S. has a mental health problem, yet many don’t receive the help they need.
 And conditions like ADHD or learning disabilities may be mistaken for behavioral problems.

 Early diagnosis and treatment can help kids manage their mental health conditions and reach their full potential.

 It’s natural for children to experience worry and fear – and they may even behave disruptively at times.
 But if your child’s symptoms are extreme and persistent, resulting in problems at home, school or with friends, it could signal a more serious problem.

 At Mercy, our experts diagnose and treat a wide range of behavioral and mental disorders in children.

 Mercy Kids knows how important psychological health is to your child’s well-being.
 Our pediatric behavioral health experts get to know your child’s unique personality, behaviors and challenges.
 And we provide the individual care and support they need to thrive.

-Our child behavioral health specialists include psychiatrists, psychologists, licensed clinical social workers (LCSW) and nurse practitioners.
-A triage nurse answers every phone call to answer your questions and guide to the help assistance you need.
-The Mercy Kids Behavioral Health team will evaluate your child, develop a personalized treatment plan, and follow your child and family until the issues are fully resolved.
+Our child behavioral health specialists include psychiatrists, psychologists, licensed professional counselors (LPCs), licensed clinical social workers (LCSWs) and nurse practitioners.
+A triage nurse answers every phone call, responding to your questions and helping you find the assistance you need.
+Your Mercy Kids care team evaluates your child, develops a personalized treatment plan, and follows your child and family until the issues are fully resolved.

 At Mercy, we offer compassionate care for a variety of treatment services, including: